AyanoNK/v-conferences/vconferences_backend/README.md

 python manage.py loaddata initial_companies initial_people initial_speakers initial_talks initial_attendees
 ```

-Create a superuser to access Django-Admin panel in order to alter exisiting records.
+Create a superuser to access Django-Admin panel in order to alter exisiting records and to log in into the frontend counterpart.

 ```
 python manage.py createsuperuser